 Beginning at Omana Regional Park, this spectacular route – up to 18km long – takes you along beaches and through forest between Maraetai and Beachlands.
 With different options at points along the route, you can change your ride to suit any level of ability.
 Make a day of it with an afternoon barbecue at the park afterwards.

-The biking tracks in this beautiful regional park, just 40 minutes from downtown Auckland, take you through lush forest and rolling farmland, past waterfalls and great swimming spots.
+The biking tracks in this beautiful regional park, just 40 minutes' drive south of the city, will take you through lush forest and rolling farmland, past waterfalls and great swimming spots.
 The trails range from easy to advanced grades and you can even polish up in the park’s dedicated skills area first.

 Cycling is a great way to experience the beauty of Waiheke.
 Bring your own bike to discover the island’s native bush, golden beaches and many vineyards if you fancy a wine tasting along the way.
 You can also take a guided cycle tour and enjoy lunch afterwards at a lively local café or restaurant.